 - https://www.ncsc.gov.uk/guidance/phishing – Please also see the case study

-Identification & Scoping of incident is key.
-Please refer the playbooks above.
+Identification & Scoping of the incident is key.
+Please refer to the playbooks above.

 Know whom to call.
 Please first ensure you are able to quickly mobilize all the help required and the right contacts have been reached out to.
 You may need to start on several parallel investigation trails.
 General actions to Recover If Impacted– Don’t Let a Bad Day Get Worse.